 Maria Garcia-Cacique was born in Denver, Colorado but raised in a rural town called El Tepetate in the state of Zacatecas, Mexico.
 As a teenager, she moved to Santa Maria with her Aunt’s family and during that time she attended El Camino Junior High then Santa Maria High School from where she graduated in 1989.
-As a high school graduation gift, Maria was able visit her siblings and parents in Zacatecas which made a big impact on her.
+As a high school graduation gift, Maria was able to visit her siblings and parents in Zacatecas which made a big impact on her.
 She now enjoys visiting her siblings whenever possible in Colorado, Zacatecas, and Sacramento.

 Maria is passionate about being of service to others and expanding educational opportunities – passions which she balances with her very loving family.
 Maria is married to her husband Jaime and together they have two children: Jacquie, who studies at Cal State Northridge and Sebastian, who is a Junior at Lompoc High School.
 Maria is proud to see her children taking on roles in the community, volunteering to support veterans and migrant families.